What Is the Iron Law of Layoffs?

 The opposite means that if process improvement is slower, become a better manager.
 One way to be a better manager is to gauge your improvement efforts.
 If you are in a slow growth market then try working on smaller improvement efforts first.
 If you are in an elastic market, where customers respond to price changes, then you could use the new capacity to produce more goods at the same fixed costs and lower prices, which should increase demand.

 We have seen how using quality tools like lean thinking, six sigma, or theory of constraints will release hidden capacity, increase productivity, and eliminate waste.
-But we must be careful to respect the Iron Law of Layoffs by keeping our improvement efforts in balance with our growth so we can truly eliminate fear and promise job security that our employees will believe.
+But we must be careful to respect the Iron Law of Layoffs by keeping our improvement efforts in balance with our growth will allow us to eliminate fear and promise job security that our employees will believe.

 Our next Internal Auditor class is forming now.
 Call for information on having your own private in-house classes today.